In November 2020, CAFT launched our first campaign against boutique designer Monique Lhuillier. After 14 days, Monique dropped fur.

 Wella has officially ended its partnership with Milan Fashion Week (MFW) over the event’s continued use of animal fur.
 The decision follows an escalating global anti-fur campaign launched by the Coalition to Abolish the Fur Trade (CAFT) on January 8, which is focused on Milan Fashion Week for its continued use of fur.

-After only four hard-hitting protests in London, Los Angeles, and New York City: Rick Owens and Owenscorp have committed to not using fur in any future collections.
+After only four hard-hitting protests in London, Los Angeles, and New York City:Rick Owens and Owenscorp have committed to not using fur in any future collections.
 The brand’s online store has also removed the mink and beaver fur handbags it had been selling.

 The Council of Fashion Designers of America (CFDA) has announced that it will no longer allow animal fur to be displayed on New York Fashion Week (NYFW) runways starting in September 2026.
-This decision was made three weeks after the Coalition to Abolish the Fur Trade (CAFT USA) announced NYFW as the new top target of their protest campaign against the fur industry.
+This decision was made three weeks after the Coalition to Abolish the Fur Trade (CAFT) announced NYFW as the new top target of their protest campaign against the fur industry.

 Condé Nast updated its website to state: “Across our titles, we do not feature new animal fur in editorial content or advertising.”
 The decision follows months of sustained pressure by CAFT activists across the world, including disruptive demonstrations and residential picketing of Condé Nast executives.